(716) 759-4529 Tap to Call — Free Consultation

 The Statement of Net Worth

-The cornerstone of financial disclosure in New York divorce is the Statement of Net Worth.
+The cornerstone of financial disclosure in New York divorce is the Statement of Net Worth — the sworn financial affidavit required under DRL §236(B)(4) and the matrimonial court rules (22 NYCRR §202.16).
 Both spouses must complete this detailed form under oath.
 It covers:

 • Income from all sources